 ..PAWS FOR EFFECT…

-At the time of this article Mac was 5, he’s a Labrador with a big personality.
+At the time of this article, Mac was 5, he’s a Labrador with a big personality.

 He works as a dental laboratory watchdog/meter and greeter five days a week but always finds time for a relaxing dip in the creek or ocean to wash away the stress of the day.

-As Jeff says “He’s handsome, gentle and sweet natured, my dream is one day he’ll become Mack Daddy”
+As Jeff says “He’s handsome, gentle and sweet-natured, my dream is one day he’ll become Mack Daddy.”

 He’s always been a water dog, his owner/best friend/questionable lover takes him to the beach every day!
 Jeff got Mac out on his first paddle board when he was just a tiny pup, you can’t assuringly translate to a dog easily that when before they sunk in water, now they will float.
 But love will always prevail.
 Encouraging words with patience and Mac has become quite the styling SUP pup.
-As I paddled out with the duo I noticed a glimpse of triumph in Mac’s eye, his stance sturdy and set, like a captain with his eye on the horizon, heart full of hope and mind full of adventure.
+As I paddled out with the duo, I noticed a glimpse of triumph in Mac’s eye, his stance sturdy and set, like a captain with his eye on the horizon, heart full of hope and mind full of adventure.

-Not only does Mac stand out for his striking looks and contagious personality, he’s an emergent leader.
+Not only does Mac stand out for his striking looks and contagious personality, but he’s also an emergent leader.
 Molly, a miniature female version of Mac came to play too, she’s not as bold as pride leader Mac and had a hard time trusting our idea to get on the SUP was a good one.
-Not more than 5 mins of coaxing had gone by before Mac strolled over, ever so casually, straight past Molly and onto the board.
+Not more than five mins of coaxing had gone by before Mac strolled over, ever so casually, straight past Molly and onto the board.
 I swear he even winked at her.
 Smooth Mac, smooth.